-During the year, FCA approved the merger of subsidiaries for an association affiliated with CoBank, ACB, and the creation of a service corporation in the AgriBank district.
+During 2021, FCA approved the merger of subsidiaries for an association affiliated with CoBank.

-At fiscal year-end 2020, the System had 68 associations (67 agricultural credit associations and 1 federal land credit association).
+At fiscal year-end 2021, the System had 67 associations.

 Goal 1, Strategy 7: Encourage System institutions to be conscious of the reputation risk associated with their lending and investments decisions.